-The 19th century was considered as a men’s century; women were considered as only housewives and were not provided with proper education.
-The famous entrepreneurs, industrialists, scientists and research practitioners of the 19s were mostly men.
+The 19th century was considered as a men’s century; women were considered as only housewives and were not provided with an adequate education.
+The famous entrepreneurs, industrialists, scientists, and research practitioners of the nineteenth century were mostly men.

-There were some lucky women who defied this fact include; Margaret Knight called the ‘Lady Edison’ inventor of the shoe manufacturing machine, Melitta Bentz who invented the coffee filtration machine, Caresse Crosby inventor of ‘backless brassiere’ (modern bra), Stephanie Kwolek created unusually light weight fiber which was later modified by DuPont into Kevlar, Katharine Burr Blodgett the inventor of famous ‘invisible glass’.
+There were some women entrepreneurs, inventors who defied this convention include Margaret Knight well known for founding Eastern Paper Bag Company and inventing the shoe manufacturing machine, Melitta Bentz for inventing the coffee filtration machine, Caresse Crosby for inventing the ‘backless brassiere’ (modern bra), and Katharine Burr Blodgett for inventing the famous “invisible glass.”

-Being born with a ‘silver spoon’, Katharine Burr Blodgett was provided with the finest of the education which other girls craved for that time.
-Her father, George R. Blodgett, who was a famous patent attorney for General Electric (NASDAQ:GE), was murdered before she was born.
+Katharine Blodgett was born with a ‘silver spoon’ which allowed her to receive the finest of the education available at the time.
+Her father, George R. Blodgett was a well-known patent attorney for General Electric Company (NYSE: GE).

-Her cutting-edge research paper on gas mask saved thousands of lives during the World War I. The first woman, PhD in Physics from Cambridge University, is best known for her invention of ‘invisible glass’ which is reflected in today’s world camera lenses, telescopes, picture frames etc.
+Her cutting-edge research paper on gas masks saved thousands of lives during World War I. She was the first woman to earn Ph.D. in Physics from Cambridge University in 1926.
+She is best known for inventing ‘invisible glass,’ which is used in today’s camera lenses, telescopes, picture frames, and so on.